 - Before fall classes begin: BD Fellow Retreat/Orientation

-KY-WV LSAMP BD Cohort I: NSF Grant HRD 2004710 University of Kentucky; June 1, 2020 - May 31, 2022 PI: Dr. Robert DiPaola, Provost, Acting Co-Executive Vice President for Health Affairs Co-PI's: Dr. Sonja Feist-Price, Vice President for Institutional Diversity Dr. Brian Jackson, Interim Dean, Graduate School Dr. Johne Parker, Associate Professor, Mechanical Engineering Dr. Brett Spear, Professor, Microbiology, Immunology and Molecular Genetics
+KY-WV LSAMP BD Cohort I: NSF Grant HRD 2004710 University of Kentucky; June 1, 2020 - May 31, 2022 PI: Dr. Robert DiPaola, Provost, Acting Co-Executive Vice President for Health Affairs Co-PI's: Dr. George Wright, Interim Vice President for Institutional Diversity Dr. Martha Peterson, Acting Dean, Graduate School Dr. Johne Parker, Associate Professor, Mechanical Engineering Dr. Brett Spear, Professor, Microbiology, Immunology and Molecular Genetics